-Admission to the Ph.D. in Business Administration with a concentration in accounting is granted to applicants who present convincing evidence of high-order analytical skills, intellectual curiosity and the ability to work independently in pursuing scholarly research.
-Applicants should possess the intellectual curiosity and discipline required for original inquiry.
-The School of Accountancy Ph.D.
-Admissions Committee reviews applications each spring for the students selected to begin the doctoral program each fall semester.
+Admission to the PhD in Business Administration with a concentration in accounting is granted to applicants who present convincing evidence of high-order analytical skills, intellectual curiosity, and the ability to work independently in pursuing scholarly research.
+All applicants should possess the intellectual curiosity and discipline required for original inquiry.
+The School of Accountancy PhD admissions committee reviews applications each spring for the students selected to begin the doctoral program each fall semester.

-Doctoral program applicants must submit the following to the Graduate Education:
+Doctoral program applicants must submit the following to the ASU Graduate College:

-- Personal statement – uploaded through the Graduate Education application
+- Personal statement (information below), uploaded through the Graduate College application

-- Employment summary – uploaded through the Graduate Education application
+- Employment summary (information below), uploaded through the Graduate College application

-- Transcripts – from all previous institutions attended
+- Official Transcripts from all previous institutions attended

 - Application fee

 It is critical that you write your Document Reference Number on all materials prior to mailing.
-This number can be obtained from the Graduate Education Application Checklist on the last page of the online application.
+This number can be obtained from the ASU Graduate College Application Checklist on the last page of the online application.

-While many of our accepted students have an MBA or M.S. in Accounting, others have a background in another area, such as engineering, economics or political science.
-Previous working experience in preferable.
+While many of our accepted students have an MBA or Master of Science in Accounting, others have a background in another area, such as finance, economics or math.
 The evaluation for admission is on a competitive basis.
 The doctoral committee in the School of Accountancy will review each candidate's profile.
-Strong academic credentials, intellectual curiosity and commitment are important criteria for admission.
-A phone or campus interview is required for potential candidates.
+Strong academic credentials, intellectual curiosity, and commitment are important criteria for admission

 You should prepare your personal statement in advance to be uploaded into the online application.
 Be sure to carefully proofread your statement prior to submitting.
 Please note that special fonts and/or formats (i.e. italics, bold, etc.) may be lost during submission.
 Please be concise, yet thorough.
-The statement should be no more than two to four pages long.
-In review of your personal statement, the Admissions Committee will seek evidence of your maturity, leadership, strength of purpose, academic potential and ability to communicate clearly and professionally.
+The statement should be no more than two pages long.
+In review of your personal statement, the admissions committee will seek evidence of your maturity, leadership, strength of purpose, academic potential and ability to communicate clearly and professionally.

 Submission of the personal statement allows you an opportunity to highlight the qualities and experiences that distinguish you as a prospective W. P. Carey doctoral student.
-Applicants are requested to provide information pertaining to the following areas as part of their statement:
+Please provide the following information address the areas requested as part of your statement:

 - Your name as it will appear on the graduate application